 CSS Nectar makes finding inspiration for specific site types easy with their tags and filters, which include category, feature, country, and color tags.

-Abduzeedo offers up stiff doses of design inspiration on the daily, so there’s always something new to see.
+Abduzeedo offers up stiff doses of design inspiration on the daily — allowing you to keep up with today's web design trends.
 And because the staff doesn’t limit itself to web design, you’ll find it helps you stretch your personal design paradigm into new dimensions.
-After all, there’s nothing to say your next website can’t be inspired by a print ad, right?
+After all, there’s nothing to say your next website can’t be inspired by awesome graphic design in a print ad, right?

 Why you should go to Abduzeedo for design inspiration